beringresearch/ivis/docs/timings_benchmarks.rst

 Effects of Data Size on Performance
 -----------------------------------

-We begin with small subsample sizes – 1,000 to 5,000 observation.
-It becomes clear that MDS will be not usable as we increase data sizes.
-Additionally, scikit-learn implementation of t-SNE is beginning to slow down as we approach 5,000 subsamples.
+We begin with small subsample sizes – 1,000 to 5,000 observations.
+It becomes clear that MDS will not be usable as we increase subsample sizes.
+Additionally, scikit-learn's implementation of t-SNE is beginning to slow down as we approach 5,000 subsamples.
 UMAP and multicore t-SNE perform very well.

 .. image:: _static/ivis_timings_1000_5000.png

 That’s a reasonable start - let’s increase the subset size.
-Isomap and scikit-learn’s implementation of t-SNE seem to have reached their performance threshold and are now experiencing considerable slow down. ``ivis`` appears to be on-par with multicore t-SNE, albeit a little faster, whilst UMAP is the winner hands down!
+Isomap and scikit-learn’s t-SNE seem to have reached their performance threshold and are now experiencing considerable slow down. ``ivis`` appears to be on-par with multicore t-SNE, albeit a little faster, whilst UMAP is the winner hands down!

 .. image:: _static/ivis_timings_5000_20000.png